royriojas/watch-run/Readme.md

 **Important**
-This is a fork from `watch-run` that uses spawn instead of exec for the following reasons:
+This is a fork from `watch-run` that uses `spawn` instead of `exec` internally for the following reasons:

 - spawn does not have a buffer limit for stdout
 - spawn does not loses colored output when terminal allows it

-- Everything else is the same
+Everything else is the same as the origina watch-run

 # watch-spawn(1)